Shopify/polaris/src/components/Thumbnail/README.md

 **Solution**

 Thumbnails provide a visual anchor and help structure the page.
 Because they are a visual representation, thumbnails make individual items identifiable at a glance.

-> **Not what you’re looking for?**
-> * To present a thumbnail representation of an individual or business in the interface, [use the avatar component](/components/images-and-icons/avatar).

 ---